valflrt/leJardinier/README.md

 #### Notes

+- You need to have npm and node installed on your computer
 - [typescript.ts](./typescript.ts) is useless, i added it because my code editor put an error and adding this file was the way to fix it...
 - *Don't mind my code it can be fucked up sometimes...*